complementizer/news-tls/experiments/README.md

 	--resources resources/datewise \
 	--output $RESULTS/t17.datewise.json
 ```
 This method has a supervised component - regression for ranking dates.
 The regression models were trained separately and are only loaded and used in this process.
-Note that for each topic in a dataset, a different model was trained and is selected in evaluation because are doing leave-one-out cross-validation.
+Note that for each topic in a dataset, a different model was trained and is selected in evaluation because we are doing leave-one-out cross-validation.

 Running & evaluating the `clust` method on the `t17` dataset:
 ```bash